trophia/sna1/README.md

 When doing simulations involving tagging it may be appropriate to set the `fishes_seed_number` (i.e. the number of fish in the pristine, unfished, poulation) to a high value e.g. 50000000

+#### Shyness

+The `fishes_shyness` parameter controls the degree of shyness of a fish to the last fishing method that it was caught by (assuming it was subsequently released because it was undersized or tagged).
+This is used to mediate it vulnerability to that fishing method in subsequent time steps:

+- 1 = complete shyness, will never get by the method again
+- 0 = no shyness, normal vulnerability/selectivity applies

+Note that, although syness is of most interest for it's implications for tagging estimates, it also applies to undersized fish that have been returned to the sea.

 ## Structure

 The model is an [individual-based](https://en.wikipedia.org/wiki/Agent-based_model) (IBM, aka agent-based).
 IBMs have been used for some time in ecology (see Grimm & Railsback (2005) for a review) but their use in fisheries science has been limited (although see Thorson et al (2012) for a recent example).
 We chose to use an IBM because it has a number of advantages for simulating detailed temporal and spatial dynamics.